MpiR13/alpha-blog/README.md

-This is the repository for the first Alpha-Blog app for my solo attempt of creating an app using my online Ruby on Rails course.
+This is the repository for the π post, my first solo attempt at creating an app using my online Ruby on Rails course.

 # README